Gripping pliers from KNIPEX

-For example: Round nose pliers with cutting edges for fine silver jewelry from KNIPEX.
-Their extremely precisely machined tips with gently serrated gripping surfaces grip even very thin parts in order to move and position safely.
-The highest quality materials are used and these precision mechanic pliers are particularly hardened, in order to ensure that the jaws of these pliers are break- and twist-proof despite their thin cross-section.
+An example: Round nose pliers with cutting edges for fine silver jewelry from KNIPEX.
+Their extremely precisely machined tips grip even very thin parts with the gently serrated gripping surfaces in order to move and position them safely.
+In order to ensure that the jaws of these pliers are break- and twist-proof despite their thin cross-section, the highest quality materials are used and these precision mechanic pliers are particularly carefully hardened.

 Gripping pliers in different types of pliers

-The main task of gripping pliers is already summarised in their name: First of all, it is about gripping and holding different workpieces.
-Since gripping pliers are not a single type of pliers, but rather an entire category, they sometimes differ significantly in design and function.
+The main task of gripping pliers is already summarized in their name: First of all, it is about gripping and holding different workpieces .
+Since gripping pliers are not a type of pliers, but rather an entire category, they sometimes differ significantly in design and function.